-

 Otherwise, just make sure you're well aware of the laws around registration and titling, as well as the blue book value of the vehicle you're selling.

-If you plan to buy a used car that is newer than a 1979 model (from 1980 on), you must have the title to transfer ownership and register the vehicle.
-Do not purchase a vehicle that does not have a title.
+If you plan to buy a used car that is newer than a 1980 model, you must have the title to transfer ownership and register the vehicle.
+DO NOT purchase a vehicle that does not have a title.
 Also, the Massachusetts Consumer Commission recommends against using dealer plates until a title is available or driving on dealer plates until the title is available.
 Remember, no title means no transfer of ownership or registration for any car 1980 or newer.

-If the car is 1979 or older, you can register it without a title.
+If the car is with a model year of 1980 and older, purchased before November 26, 1990, you can register it without a title.
 You will need to have a bill of sale.
 Get the bill of sale notarized if you can.
 You also need a copy of the last current registration for the vehicle.
-Don't buy a car 1979 or older without a registration.
+Don't buy a car with a model year of 1980 and older, purchased before November 26, 1990 without a registration.

 Before a sale takes place, the car's current owner (the seller) should apply to the RMV for a duplicate title or a duplicate registration, if the documents cannot be located.